 - Get lost in Glasnevin Cemetery: There are literally more people buried in Glasnevin Cemetery than there are living in Dublin.
 The necropolis is the final resting place for many of Ireland’s most famous heroes, writers, and musicians.
 Consider taking a stroll among the beautifully carved Celtic crosses or take a tour from the Visitor’s Center.
 And don’t miss a chance to stop in at Kavanagh’s, aka the Gravedigger’s Pub!

-Instead of running past the General Post Office on O’Connell on your way to Penney’s, stop and look around you.
+- Stop in at the GPO: Instead of running past the General Post Office on O’Connell on your way to Penney’s, stop and look around you.
 Take a minute to walk inside, then walk outside and note the battle scars the building holds from the Easter Rising.
 While you’re at it, head toward the Liffey and note the damage to the statue of the street’s namesake.

-Speaking of the Rising, you can’t leave Dublin without stopping in at Kilmainham Gaol (pronounced: jail).
+- Visit the Gaol: Speaking of the Rising, you can’t leave Dublin without stopping in at Kilmainham Gaol (pronounced: jail).
 There’s nothing more sobering than walking out to the yard where the leaders of the Easter Rising were executed and seeing the simple yet powerful memorials left in their honor.

-The Book of Kells, a work of art and a piece of history, is on display in Trinity College’s library.
+- See the Book: The Book of Kells, a work of art and a piece of history, is on display in Trinity College’s library.
 Bring another book or a good friend with you though, because there’s always a long line.

-If Blarney’s a bit too far for you but you still want to see a castle, there are plenty that are closer.
+- Visit a Malahide-away: If Blarney’s a bit too far for you but you still want to see a castle, there are plenty that are closer.
 One is in Malahide, just a 20-minute ride to the north.
 It’s a bit of a walk to the castle, but they have beautiful gardens and a lovely manor house.

 Just for fun

-Pub culture is extremely important to the Irish.
+- Go to the pub: Pub culture is extremely important to the Irish.
 It’s where locals go to take a load off at the end of the day, catch up with friends, and watch a game on Sunday.
 And drinking alcohol isn’t mandatory.
 In fact, go for a pint of black currant; it’s usually 2€ or less, so your wallet will thank you, and it’s delicious!

 - Picnic in the park: Grab some takeaway, a blanket, and a few pals and have a picnic in Phoenix Park.
 You can even find deer roaming around, so be aware you might have a new friend show up if you’ve got something that smells especially delicious (looking at you, garlic cheese chips).

-What, you’re going all the way to Ireland and not seeing a game?
+- Play ball: What, you’re going all the way to Ireland and not seeing a game?
 Are you mad?
 See if you can catch a game of Irish football or hurling in between your studies.
 If you can’t, at least try to wander by Trinity’s pitch the day of a cricket match and experience some sporting events you may never get to see again.

-Okay, so Riverdance was made up for Eurovision, and you’re certainly no Michael Flatly, but try your hand at a bit of traditional step at a ceilí (pronounced: kay-lee; Gaelic for “dance”).
+- Lord of the Dance: Okay, so Riverdance was made up for Eurovision, and you’re certainly no Michael Flatly, but try your hand at a bit of traditional step at a ceilí (pronounced: kay-lee; Gaelic for “dance”).
 You can check out O’Shea’s Merchant on the edge of Temple Bar, where they have traditional Irish dance every Monday, or ask some locals where you can find a ceilí event.

 - Find the one: This one only works if you’re in Ireland in September, but the largest matchmaking festival in the world is in Lisdoonvarna (pronounced: lisht-doon-varn-eh), and it’s worth the trek out there, even just as an educational experience.
 People from around the globe stop in to find their other half.
 Maybe Mr. or Mrs. Right is looking for you there!

 - Attend a show: With famous playwrights like Samuel Beckett and Brendan Behan hailing from Dublin, there are plenty of great shows to find in the city.
 You don’t even have to go see a high-end production like you would at the Gaiety or the Abbey—just check out some of the local scenes.

-You’ll see the phrase “ceol agus craic” (pronounced: key-ole ah-gis crack) on almost every pub in Ireland.
+- Live it up: You’ll see the phrase “ceol agus craic” (pronounced: key-ole ah-gis crack) on almost every pub in Ireland.
 The phrase is Gaelic for “music and fun,” and you can find pretty much any live music you want in the city.
 Of course, you’ll have to stop in at a pub for a trad session, but try to scope out some of the current Irish music scene too.
 There are a lot of great bars with live music along Dame Street, and there’s always something good at Doyle’s across from Trinity.